Generating asymptotics for factorially divergent sequences: Applications

-As $F(x) \in \fring{x}{1}{1}$ and $(\asyOp^1_1 F) = 1$, the full asymptotic expansion of $S(x)$ can be obtained by applying the chain rule (Theorem \ref{thm:chainrule}) to both side of eq.\ \eqref{eqn:func_S}.
-Alternatively, eq.\ \eqref{eqn:func_S} implies $\frac{x-x^2}{1+x} = F^{-1}(x) + S(x)$ with $F^{-1}(F(x)) = x$.
-Using $\asyOp^1_1 \frac{x-x^2}{1+x} = 0$ together with the expression for the asymptotic expansion of $F^{-1}(x)$ in terms of $(\asyOp^1_1 F)(x)$ from eq.\ \eqref{eqn:inverse_asymp} shows that, This can be reexpressed using the functional equation \eqref{eqn:func_S}, $F^{-1}(F(x)) = x$ as well as the differential equation $x^2 F'(x) +(x-1)F(x)+x=0$: The coefficients of $(\asyOp^1_1 S)(x)$ can be computed iteratively.
-The first few terms are By Definition \ref{def:basic_asymp_definition}, this is an expression of the asymptotics of the number of simple permutations: Albert et al.\ \cite{albert2003enumeration} calculated the first three terms of this expansion.
-With the presented methods the calculation of the asymptotic expansion $(\asyOp^1_1 S)(x) = - (\asyOp^1_1 F^{-1})(x)$ up to order $n$ is as easy as calculating the expansion of $S(x)$ or $F^{-1}(x)$ up to order $n+2$.
+Albert, Atkinson and Klazar \cite{albert2003enumeration} calculated the first three terms of this expansion.
+With the presented methods the calculation of the asymptotic expansions $\left(\asyOp^1_1 S\right)(x)$ or $\left(\asyOp^1_1 F^{-1}\right)(x)$ up to order $n$ is as easy as calculating the expansion of $S(x)$ or $F^{-1}(x)$ up to order $n+2$.
 Some additional coefficients are given in Table \ref{tab:coefficientsS}.

-\begin{rmk} The examples above are chosen to demonstrate that given a (functional) equation which relates two power series in $\fring{x}{\alpha}{\beta}$, it is an easy task to calculate the full asymptotic expansion of one of the power series from the asymptotic expansion of the other power series.

-Applications include functional equations for `irreducible combinatorial objects'.
-The two examples fall into this category.
-Irreducible combinatorial objects were studied in general by Beissinger \cite{beissinger1985}. \end{rmk} \begin{rmk} Eqs. \eqref{eqn:asyC}, \eqref{eqn:asyM} and \eqref{eqn:asymp_genfun_Simple} expose another interesting algebraic property.
-Proposition \ref{prop:betashift} and the chain rule imply that $(\asyOp^2_{\frac12} C)(x)\in\fring{x}{2}{\frac32}$, $(\asyOp^2_{\frac12} M)(x) \in \fring{x}{2}{\frac32}$ and $(\asyOp^1_1 S)(x) \in \fring{x}{1}{3}$.
-This way, the `higher-order' asymptotics of the asymptotic sequence can be calculated by iterating the application of the $\asyOp$ map.
-With the powerful techniques of resurgence, it might be possible to construct \textit{convergent} large-order expansions for these cases.

-Furthermore, the fact that the asymptotics of each sequence may be expressed as a combination of polynomial and exponential expressions of the original sequence can be seen as an avatar of resurgence. \end{rmk}